bark-community/barkpaws_bot_monorepo/README.md

 # BarkPaws Telegram Bot
+Project concept

-The BarkPaws Telegram bot is designed to provide an intuitive and user-friendly interface for various functionalities related to decentralized finance (DeFi) on the Solana blockchain.
+The BarkPaws "BarkSwap" Telegram bot is designed to provide an intuitive and user-friendly interface for various functionalities related to decentralized finance (DeFi) on the Solana blockchain.
 This bot enhances the user experience by simplifying the processes of token swaps, trade monitoring, humanitarian support, fundraising campaigns, donations using BARK tokens, and accessing support.
 Utilizing the Solana Token-2022 standard, BarkPaws ensures enhanced functionality and security for its users.

 ## Key Features: